luigiselmi/docker-kafka/README.md

 In order to check whether Kafka is working properly you can create a topic, if not already available, and write and read messages.
 Follow the instruction in [Apache Kafka Quickstart](https://kafka.apache.org/quickstart).

+## cluster (Zookeeper cluster)
+To run Kafka and connect the broker to a Zookeeper cluster use the following docker-compose file

+    $ docker stack deploy -c docker-compose-zk-cluster.yml zk-kafka-stack